rcambrj/bicipi/README.md

 ## Direct to motor serial connection

-See @totalreverse's [diagram](https://github.com/totalreverse/ttyT1941/wiki#inside-the-t1902-and-t1942) of the `Brake backside socket` for how to connect a serial adapter to the motorbrake.
+See [totalreverse's diagram](https://github.com/totalreverse/ttyT1941/wiki#inside-the-t1902-and-t1942) of the `Brake backside socket` for how to connect a serial adapter to the motorbrake.

 Remember to put [a pull-up resistor](https://github.com/totalreverse/ttyT1941/issues/7#issuecomment-619587334) on the RX line (motorbrake TX).